tranhungnghiep/AI-Conference-Info/README.md

 #### Note:
 1. For most conferences, including **KDD**, **TheWebConf** (**WWW**), **ISWC**, and **ESWC**, only research track papers are counted.
-2. For **ICDM**, long and short papers are submitted to the same track then their types are decided according to their quality.
+2. For **ICDM** and **PRICAI**, long and short papers are submitted to the same track then their types are decided according to their quality.

 ---
-- Larger coverage and more information improvement of [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate).
+- Larger coverage and more information, inspired by [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate).
 - Contributions of updated information are welcome via pull requests/new issues.